Stone Island is an Italian luxury brand for men’s apparel and their clothing is identified by the brilliant Stone Island badge.

 For this badge, the discrepancies in the stitching can be seen in front of the badge.
 The most visible stitching flaw on the fake badge can be seen in the bottom right corner, where you will notice a piece of white thread hanging off.

 Also, if you check below the compass, you will notice a small white thread in the stitching.
-Having threads that are a different colour from the main colour of the badge is a tell of a fake badge.
+Having threads that are a different colour from the main colour of the badge is a tale of a fake badge.

 • The Front of Black/White Stone Island Badge